stakater/kubestackplus-docs/content/for-developers/deploy-the-application.md

       > Select the drop down and switch to `Administrator` view in the OpenShift console if you are not already there

-4. RUn the following command to port forward the pod to your local machine and run curl command to verify your application is running and serving requests.
+4. Run the following command to port forward the pod to your local machine and run curl command to verify your application is running and serving requests.

      ```sh
      # get podname with oc get